-A collision domain is, as the name implies, a part of a network where packet collisions can occur.
+A collision domain is, as the name implies, the part of a network where packet collisions can occur.
 A collision occurs when two devices send a packet at the same time on the shared network segment.
 The packets collide and both devices must send the packets again, which reduces network efficiency.
-Collisions are often in a hub environment, because each port on a hub is in the same collision domain.
-By contrast, each port on a bridge, a switch or a router is in a separate collision domain.
+Collisions are often in a hub environment because each port on a hub is in the same collision domain.
+By contrast, each port on a bridge, a switch, or a router is in a separate collision domain.

 A broadcast domain is a domain in which a broadcast is forwarded.
 A broadcast domain contains all devices that can reach each other at the data link layer (OSI layer 2) by using broadcast.
 All ports on a hub or a switch are by default in the same broadcast domain.
 All ports on a router are in the different broadcast domains and routers don’t forward broadcasts from one broadcast domain to another.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.